What To Do If You Failed a Job Interview

 These days, companies can no longer afford to hire you unless you are closely aligned with their requirements due to the tighter standards.
 Of course, there are always exceptions.

-However, keeping this in mind, make sure you’re narrowing your search and applying for jobs that you’re aligned with or that you believe you possess the skills to exceed as you move up in your career.
+However, keeping this in mind, make sure you’re narrowing your search and applying for jobs you’re aligned with or believe you possess the skills to exceed as you move up in your career.

 Work Hard And Have Faith In Yourself!